Our Other Practice Areas

 It’s common for an asset purchase agreement to be signed without the sale being closed.
 The closing actually occurs after due diligence has been completed.
 In this scenario, the asset purchase agreement would include provisions regarding the seller’s operation of the business prior to closing on the sale.

-For more information on asset purchase agreements, please contact Raich Law at 702-758-4240 or click here to contact us.
+For more information on asset purchase agreements and our other legal services like hedge fund attorneys, finance lawyers, and franchise lawyers, please contact Raich Law PLLC, your trusted Las Vegas Lawyers at 702-758-4240 or click here to contact us.